StroepWafel/LYTE/README.md

 ```
 # Notes

-- This program can be run on any PC with no API key or cookie required
+- This program can be run on any windows PC with no API key or cookie required
 - If used, please credit the repository in the description or somewhere in the video

 ## Stars